Paulo Centurión: 2011–12

 On 2 August 2011, Centurión was signed by Torneo Argentino B club Sarmiento de Resistencia.
 He made his official debut for the club on 6 September 2011 in the Second Round of the Copa Argentina against San Martin of Formosa, where Sarmiento won 4–3 by way of penalties (0–0 draw after 90 minutes).
 Centurión, along with his team, advanced to the round of 16 after beating higher-division teams like second division club Gimnasia y Esgrima de Jujuy in the round of 64, and 2011–12 Primera División champion Arsenal de Sarandi in the round of 32.
 In the round of 16, Sarmiento faced eventual cup-runner up Racing de Avellaneda; The club lost the match 2–0 and was eliminated from the tournament, although with the best performance from a Torneo Argentino B club.

 On 11 September 2011, Centurión officially debuted in the Torneo Argentino B facing Guaraní Antonio Franco with a 1–0 loss.
 The club finished fourth of 7 in the group standings and barely missed out on qualifying to the next phase based on head-to-head record with third-placed team San Martin de Formosa.

 2012–13

 Unlike the previous tournament, Sarmiento came first out of 14 teams in the Group 4 standings and qualified to the next stage.
 However, in the next stage, Sarmiento finished last in a group made up of 4 teams and were eliminated.
 The player's last match with Sarmiento was in a 0–1 loss against General San Martin.

-In the 2012–13 Copa Argentina, he played his first game against rivals Chaco For Ever where Sarmiento wins on penalties 4–3 (0–0 after 90 min.), moving on to the next stage to face Jorge Gibson Brown.
+In the 2012–13 Copa Argentina, he played his first game against rivals Chaco For Ever, where Sarmiento won on penalties 4–3 (0–0 after 90 min.), moving on to the next stage to face Jorge Gibson Brown.